minahil-azaz/image-to-text-exraction/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License. # image-to-text-exraction